BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

    layout = "full-width"
 %}

+This scheme improves label-related features since any labels added to a static address get auto-applied to all derived on-chain addresses (detectable only by the receiver), eliminating the friction in manually adding labels to addresses or transactions.
+This not only makes payment tracking possible, but also proves useful during automatic or manual coin selection.

-These labelling and detection features can also be useful for:
+These label detection features can also be useful for:

 - Invoices: merchant software like BTCPay can use labels to match incoming payments with invoices.
 This is required because on-chain addresses themselves cannot be pre-generated or mapped with invoices in advance
 - Static deposit addresses for exchanges: Users looking to deposit bitcoin at exchanges may get confused when they see changing deposit addresses.
 Exchanges can now share static addresses with users, keeping deposit addresses the same while allowing the exchange to map deposit transactions to users